We should not let our fears hold us back from pursuing our hopes.

 There is much to learn and consider for artists to enjoy success in finding gallery representation.
 That’s why this series addressing how to get into galleries continues.
 You’ll find more insider insights and helpful tips in the next How to Get into Galleries, Part Four installment in next week’s post.
 Be sure to read Parts One and Two to get the whole story.
 Links to those posts are above.

-How to Get into Art Galleries.
-Part Four.
+How to Get into Art Galleries Four Part Series.

 Tags